aminat52/tech-docs-portfolio/des-explained.md

 ## What is Symmetric Encryption?

 Symmetric encryption is a method of cryptography where the same key is used to encrypt and decrypt data.
 This means both the sender and receiver must have access to the same secret key.
+One polpular and legacy example symmetric encryption is DES.

 ## What is DES?